eu-nebulous/sal/README.md

 The [script templates](https://github.com/ow2-proactive/scheduling-abstraction-layer/tree/master/docker/scripts) provided by SAL offer predefined structures for deployment, allowing for efficient configuration.
 Ensure that any required [environmental variables](https://openproject.nebulouscloud.eu/projects/nebulous-collaboration-hub/wiki/env-variables-for-nebulous-application-deployment-scripts)  and their values are specified in the cluster definition; these variables are maintained by the owner of the component that uses them for Nebulous development purposes.

-To enable a successful deployment and execution, make sure that cloud or edge nodes are both available and selected as part of the configuration process.

 #####  5.2.
 [DeployCluster endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#102--deploycluster-endpoint) - Deploying a Kubernetes Cluster.
 This endpoint initializes the cluster deployment process.
 Once started, you can monitor the progress of the deployment.

 If the deployment fails (i.e., the SAL does not return `true`), consult the SAL [logs](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs) (especially ones inside of container) and ProActive [logs](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#how-to-check-the-logs-of-proactive) i.e. `connector-iaas.log`.

+Note that deployment failures can occur due to various factors.
+To ensure a successful deployment and execution, confirm that selected cloud and edge nodes are available.
+Additionally, the information regarding SSH credentials and execution adapter scripts used for edge devices during [Cloud Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#2-cloud-registration) or [Edge Device Registration](https://github.com/eu-nebulous/sal/blob/main/README.md#3-edge-device-registration) is validated only at the time of deployment execution.

 If the deployment succeeds and returns `true`, you can track the ongoing progress and troubleshoot any issues using the Execution Adapter interface.
 Monitoring tools include:
 - The ProActive dashboard for an overview of the entire deployment,